Histograms¶

 – (float) width of the lines defining the barslinestyle

-– (default: ‘solid’) Style of the line.
+) style of the line.
 One of ‘solid’ or ‘-’, ‘dashed’ or ‘–’, ‘dotted’ or ‘:’, ‘dashdot’ or ‘-.’density

-– (default:False
+– boolean (default:False

-) If True, the result is the value of the probability density function at the bin, normalized such that the integral over the range is 1.range
+); if True, the result is the value of the probability density function at the bin, normalized such that the integral over the range is 1.range

-– A list [min, max] which define the range of the histogram.
+– list [min, max] which define the range of the histogram.
 Values outside of this range are treated as outliers and omitted from countsrwidth

 – (float in [0,1], default: 1) The relative width of the bars as a fraction of the bin widthstacked

-– (default:False
+– boolean (default:False

-) If True, multiple data are stacked on top of each otherweights
+); if True, multiple data are stacked on top of each otherweights

 – (list) A sequence of weights the same length as the data list.
 If supplied, then each value contributes its associated weight to the bin countzorder

-– (integer) the layer level at which to draw the histogram
+– integer; the layer level at which to draw the histogram

 Note